MetOffice/socrates/README.md

 `./build_code`
 `. ./set_rad_env`

-See section 2 for building individual routines.
+See previous section for building individual routines.

 ## Compilation of scripts in sbin